hiba-q/IoT-Soil-Sensor-Network/README.md

-# 🌿 IoT‑Based Soil Sensor Network for Real‑Time Anomaly Detection
+# IoT‑Based Soil Sensor Network for Real‑Time Anomaly Detection

-An Arduino + ThingSpeak integrated IoT system for monitoring **soil pH** and **CO₂ levels** in real time, designed to optimize greenhouse farming and enable early anomaly detection.
+An Arduino + ThingSpeak integrated IoT system for monitoring soil pH and CO₂ levels in real time, designed to optimize greenhouse farming and enable early anomaly detection.

 ---

-## 🧩 Overview
+## Overview

-Monitoring **soil pH** and **CO₂** is crucial for maintaining optimal plant growth in controlled greenhouses.
+Monitoring soil pH and CO₂ is crucial for maintaining optimal plant growth in controlled greenhouses.
-This project implements a real‑time network of IoT sensors connected to the **ThingSpeak cloud platform** for continuous monitoring, anomaly detection, and automated alerts.
+This project implements a real‑time network of IoT sensors connected to the ThingSpeak cloud platform for continuous monitoring, anomaly detection, and automated alerts.

 **Built with:**
 - **Arduino Uno** (simulated in Tinkercad)